-Samples: Prepare sufficient volume of CFB containing the test mAb.
-Transfer each sample to a maximum recovery autosampler vial and place in refrigerated autosampler.
-Standard: Prepare sufficient volume of a 1 mg/mL solution of client-provided mAb by dilution with mAb-free CFB.
-Centrifuge at 1000 x g for 30 seconds to remove any particulates.
+- Samples: Prepare sufficient volume of CFB containing the test mAb to perform desired injections.
+Transfer each sample to a maximum recovery autosampler vial and place in refrigerated autosampler. - Standard: Prepare sufficient volume of a 1 mg/mL solution of client-provided mAb by dilution with mAb-free CFB to perform desired injections.
+Centrifuge at 2000 x g for 30 seconds to remove any particulates.